aayush-karki/CanastaCPP/CanastaCPP/log.md

 - Continued to fix where coin toss function is calling a card constructor by sttepped through the card shows.
 Managed to figure it out, it turns out was comaparing string with a char and my best guess for why would be that the compiler was trying to be a good piece of software and was trying to convert string into a card as the card has a compare function ( 1 hour ).

+- trying to see what the best mehtod to let player choose what to do.
+In the process created nessage class so that it is easy to send message form one class to another( 2 hour ).

-###### Total: 2 hours 30 minutes
+###### Total: 4 hours 00 minutes